v067/v067/README.md

 [![Hits](https://hits.sh/github.com/v067.svg?style=plastic&label=Viewers&color=615c53&labelColor=3a3737)](https://hits.sh/github.com/v067/)

-It's me <a href=https://github.com/ace-syrup>Maple</a>, I'm spam following any GitHub I see.
-B)
+It's me <a href=https://github.com/ace-syrup>Maple</a>, this is my new main.
+Currently on a follow spree

-I'd love to interact with people
+Js talk to me bc being at the spot alone is mid and makes me look like a chud

 <!-- 😍 -->